Dark Knights of Steel: King's Bane

 A young Bruce and his guards are attacked in the forest by a masked outlaw known as The King's Bane who then kneels before Bruce and hails him as the true King, claiming that the Els are monsters who have no right to the throne.
 Bane offers to teach Bruce how to kill a monster and invites him to a meeting of Wayne loyalists at a nearby inn.
 Bane begins training Bruce and teaches him how to use stealth and surprise in order to fight those he cannot match in strength and confesses that he was a former guard of the Waynes and was there when the Green Man killed them.
-He was crippled in the attack and was saved by a doctor named Jonathan Crane who used dark magic to keep him alive, which Bane reluctantly accepts.
+He was crippled in the attack and was saved by Jonathan Crane, who used dark magic to keep him alive.
 Though he was unable to save the King and Queen, Bane vows to honor their memory by ensuring their heir takes the throne.
 Bruce smuggles Bane into the castle but double-crosses Bane, who planned to murder the Els with a magical mace, and throws him into the dungeon before pledging his loyalty to Lara and Jor-El.

+Heir to the Sea

+The Wayne army, led by General Grant, is set to the port city of Lemuria following rumors of blood-soaked waves.
+There, soldiers Jonathan and Martha Kent, James Gordon, and Amanda Waller see two factions of ocean-men fighting and Grant is reluctant to intervene until it is clear which group may become their allies.
+On Emperor Manta's orders, his forces use water magic to drown the city in search of Atlanna, an escaped prisoner.
+Separated from the rest of the army, Jonathan and Martha discover a baby and rescue him.
+Atlanna then appears and begs them to raise the child, her son Arthur, as their own before dying from her injuries.
+The Kent's agree to desert the army and go into hiding in Gotham with Arthur, though their actions are witnessed by Waller.
+As he grows up, Arthur's powers over sea life are noticed and word travels to Manta, who sends the pirate King Shark to kill him, believing Arthur a threat to his rule of Atlantis, but the Kents, alongside Arthur, Gordon, and Waller, fight them off.
+Gordon gifts the Kents his family farm so they can train Arthur, whom they tell about his true heritage.
+When he is of age, Arthur leaves the Kents behind and dives into the sea to fight Manta for the crown.